-Future tasks will involve the improvement of the retrieval algorithm of the surface incoming solar radiation with respect to the surface albedo limitation.
-The time-varying surface albedo from the CM SAF GAC SAL data set will be used to improve the quality and the availability of the surface solar radiation data sets in the next release currently scheduled for 2015.
+Future tasks will involve the improvement of the retrieval algorithm of the surface incoming solar radiation with respect to the limitations in polar regions.
+The time-varying surface albedo from the CM SAF CLARA SAL data set will be used to improve the quality and the availability of the surface solar radiation data sets in the next release currently scheduled for 2020.

 Further evaluations of the data sets will be conducted.
-This will include the comparison of the data sets with other available gridded data sets (e.g., GEWEX, ISCCP), but also from reanalysis projects (e.g., ERA-Interim, MERRA).
+This will include the comparison of the data sets with other available gridded data sets (e.g., GEWEX, ISCCP, CERES), but also from reanalysis projects (e.g., ERA-Interim, MERRA).
 These evaluations will also be extended to provide information on the long-term stability of the data sets.